truenas/documentation/content/TrueCommand/Clusters.md

 #### Confirmation

-All chosen settings display here for final confirmation before being applied to the cluster.
+All chosen settings display here for you to confirm before being applied to the cluster.

 ![ConfigureClusterReview](/images/TrueCommand/2.2/ConfigureClusterReview.png "Configure Cluster: Review and confirm")